volons/volons/README.md

 $ npm i volons
 ```

-## Volons: Open Source Internet of Drones Plateform
+## Volons: Open Source Internet of Drones Platform

-Volons is composed of 4 main opensource software.
-You can download source code, install and run it manually.
+Volons is composed of 4 leading opensource software.
+You can download the source code, install and run it manually.
-We build docker images for you to go strait-forward to the interesting part: __Coding and connecting mission for UAVs__.
+: __Coding and connecting mission for UAVs__.

 __Main components__:
-1. **Vehicles** ( arducopter / dji ) are components directly connected to the flight controller
+1. **Vehicles** ( arducopter / DJI ) are components directly connected to the flight controller
-1. **Hive** is backend application managing security and authorizations
+1. The **Hive** is the backend application managing security and authorizations
-1. **Monitor** is a web application using Volons Javascript SDK to watch and control flights in real-time
+1. The **Monitor** is a web application using Volons Javascript SDK to watch and control flights in real-time
 1. **Volons Javascript SDK** is the part you are going to interact with to code dynamic missions and triggers

 Volons' API is object-oriented and easy to install, use and run.